MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we proposed MIRRAMS, a deep learning framework for robust prediction under distributional shifts in missingness patterns.
-By formulating mutual-information-based robustness conditions and the corresponding loss terms, MIRRAMS guides models to extract label-relevant information robust to unseen missingness patterns.
+We proposed MIRRAMS, a deep learning framework for robust prediction under distributional shifts in missingness patterns.
+By introducing mutual information-based robustness conditions and corresponding loss terms, MIRRAMS guides models to extract label-relevant information that is robust to unseen missingness patterns.
 As a by-product, our method provides a theoretical justification for the effectiveness of consistency regularization-based SSL methods, such as FixMatch.
-Extensive experiments on ten benchmark datasets demonstrated the robustness of MIRRAMS, outperforming recent competitors designed to handle missing values across diverse missingness shift scenarios, and even when no missing data are present in either the training or test set.
-Additionally, we showed that MIRRAMS can be readily extended to address SSL tasks.
+Extensive experiments on ten benchmark datasets demonstrated that MIRRAMS consistently outperforms recent methods designed to handle missing values--across various missingness shift scenarios, and even when no missing data are present in either the training or test set.
+Furthermore, we showed that MIRRAMS can be readily extended to scenarios where output labels are partially missing.

-We note that our method does not employ any additional architectures, such as decoders, during training to improve prediction performance, whereas many recent approaches do.
-Therefore, combining our framework with auxiliary architectures used in other methods could further enhance performance, which we consider a promising direction for future research.
-Another meaningful avenue would be to design a version of MIRRAMS specifically tailored for SSL tasks.
-Moreover, our method is not limited to addressing distributional shifts in missingness within the input data.
-A natural next step is to adapt it to covariate shift scenarios \citep{DBLP:conf/nips/HuangSGBS06,gretton2009covariate,DBLP:conf/icml/YuS12} and domain adaptation settings \citep{DBLP:journals/corr/GaninUAGLLML15,DBLP:conf/cvpr/TzengHSD17,DBLP:conf/icml/XieZCC18}, where the input distributions differ between training and test data.
-Extending MIRRAMS to such scenarios would be a promising direction for future research.
+We note that our method does not employ any additional architectures, such as decoders, during training to improve prediction performance, whereas many recent approaches adopt \citep{chen2023recontab,wu2024switchtab}.
+Therefore, combining our framework with auxiliary architectures used in other methods could further enhance performance, which is a promising direction for future research.
+Another interesting avenue is to investigate more refined masking strategies by searching for feature-wise masking ratios $\boldsymbol{r} = (r_1, \ldots, r_p)^T$ in $M_{\boldsymbol{r}}^{\text{m}}$, instead of relying on a single scalar ratio $r$, to achieve better coverage of test-time missingness patterns.
+Furthermore, extending our approach to handle output-missingness under MNAR conditions by developing a new bias-correction framework would also be an intriguing avenue for future work.